DanielLedger/ConfigMenuGenerator/README.md

 These work on all possible forms of input:

 - classes: The list of HTML classes inputs should have.
 Either a space-delimited string or an array of strings.
+- labelClasses: The list of HTML classes labels should have.
+Same as above.
 - displayName: The name to display when showing the option, instead of the key's name.
 Doesn't inherit (as that'd be dumb).